ABOUT THE GLORY …

 The Glory on tour: as a pioneering LGBTQ+ performance and party brand..

 As well as being open seven days a week, The Glory create external events around the year.
-These include the National Theatre takeover weekend in July; the cabaret tent at Latitude Festival; The Glory tent at Sink The Pink’s festival Mighty Hoopla; the Man Up final (currently held at Earth), the LIPSYNC1000 final (currently held at The Grand); summer events with TimeOut; Kaleidoscope festival; the Gay Bingo Boat Party; Milkshake festival; and Jonny Woo creates East London’s biggest annual show The Un-Royal Variety at Hackney Empire.
-Jonny also takes shows to Edinburgh and Soho Theatre.
+These include the National Theatre takeover weekend in July; the cabaret tent at Latitude Festival; The Glory tent at Sink The Pink’s festival Mighty Hoopla; the Man Up final (currently held at Earth), the LIPSYNC1000 final (currently held at The Grand); summer events with TimeOut; Kaleidoscope festival; the Gay Bingo Boat Party; Milkshake festival.
+Jonny Woo creates East London’s biggest annual show The Un-Royal Variety at Hackney Empire and Jonny takes shows to Edinburgh and Soho Theatre.

 There are close links between The Glory and drag party collective Sink The Pink – many contestants from The Glory’s LIPSYNC1000 battle have gone on to win the Miss Sink The Pink title later on in the year, including ShayShay, Grace Shush, Georgie Bee and Jonbenet Blonde.

 The Glory usually stage one or two plays a year.
 Previous productions include Outbox Theatre’s play ‘Affection’, Georgie Spiegelfeld’s productions of ‘Suddenly Last Summer’ and ‘The Tell-Tale Heart’, and Alexis Gregory’s play ‘Sex/Crime’ which The Stage gave 5 stars to, landing The Glory a place in Time Out’s Top 5 ‘pub theatres’.

 The Glory is on friendly terms with several theatres in London including The Young Vic, Soho Theatre, The Roundhouse and Royal Court.